pdf-xchange/PDFCoreSDK-WPF/README.md

-# PDFEditorSDK-WPF
+# PDFCoreSDK-WPF
-PDF Editor SDK WPF Sample
+PDF Core API SDK WPF Sample

 To make the sample working do the following steps: